schlomo/sops-check/docs/design.md

 - Reject excess trust anchors (not matched by any rule):
   - **Example**: Developers should not be allowed to use additional encryption keys apart from the keys managed by the company within any given SOPS file.
-    The protects against employees still retaining access to secrets after they left the company.
+    This protects against employees still retaining access to secrets after they left the company.

 It must be possible to nest these rule arbitrarily deep to allow building complex match pattern with different dependencies between each other.